echyn/echyn.github.io/README.md

 2018/12/29:

-- Major edits to research page to streamline abstract
+- Major edits to research page to streamline abstracts